harisont/harisont.github.io/_posts/2025-07-18-bikepacking-list.md

 As for __water__, for free camping in the summer I usually make sure to have at the very least 2 liters on me.
 I usually have two smaller thermal bottles, one in the bike holder and one easily accessible for refills, and a larger plastic one, which I try to keep cool by wrapping it in my camping mat (see [above](#camping-equipment)).

-## Mandatory electronics
-I try to limit electronics as much as possible, but a few things are necessary:

-- a __smartphone__, which I use maninly for finding campsites and navigation.
-I've been tempted by more power-efficient bike computers, that are also more readable in harsh sunlight, but I find OSM-based Android apps unbeatable when it comes to usability on the go.
-A small e-ink Android device would be the perfect OSM-machine, but they are all too expensive
-- __charging cables__ and __wall adapter__ for my phone and camera (see [below](#luxury-items))
-- a __powerbank__ (I have a small one, but I'd probably need to replace it if I go on a 4+ day trip by myself, and I'm tempted by __portable solar panels__)
-- cheap __wired earbuds__, mostly because my phone microphone seems to be getting worse over time

 ## Luxury items
 - a __notebook__ and __pen__ for travel notes.
 I wrote about 20 (small) pages this time